GraceJulius/FDSFE_GJulius/HW2/README.md

 What is this homework?
-This homework comprises of both descriptive and exploratory data analysis of a dataset.
-Which is the youtube data sets of users in the US.
+This homework focuses on me getting an understanding of both descriptive and exploratory data analysis.
+By doing so, I was able to explore of a dataset that was contains necessary details of youtube users in the US needed for this analysis.
 This is for a homework in the my foundations in data science class.
 Who did you work with?
-I worked mainly by myself and sort help from online resources did you lead any of the work in your group?
-This is not a group assignment.
+I worked mainly by myself and sort help from online resources.